Online Home Study Semicha Program 5777

 How do I register?
 Who should I contact?

 How much does the program cost?

-$1,600 for the entire set of four courses and Semicha!
+$1,800 for the entire set of four courses, plus a practical Halachic topic course, and Semicha!
 You pay as you progress in the program.

 $300 per course subject [there are 4 subjects total for achieving Semicha].